 These poems were printed in the Telegram in 1907 and Star-Telegram in 1909.
 Like the poetry of the Burma-Shave roadside signs that began in 1925, each Doherty poem, no matter how sentimental, ended with a plug for his products.

 In 1911 the “bigger is better” Star-Telegram offered $10 ($256 today) for the best poem about “Why will Texas lead all other states in population when the 1920 census is taken?”
-Doherty listed Texas’s mineral resources and also seemed to allude to the Houston Ship Channel, which opened in 1914.
+In his poem Doherty listed Texas’s mineral resources and also seemed to allude to the Houston Ship Channel, which would open in 1914.
 (Texas was fifth in population in 1910.
 In the 1920 census Texas would still be fifth.)
 Clip is from June 15.